Naosan/e-auth-manager/README.md

 # e-auth-manager

-**A comprehensive Node.js library for managing eBay OAuth 2.0 tokens with enterprise-grade features** [![Node.js Compatible](https://img.shields.io/badge/node-%3E%3D16.0.0-brightgreen.svg)](https://nodejs.org/) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
+**A comprehensive Node.js library for managing OAuth 2.0 tokens with enterprise-grade features** [![Node.js Compatible](https://img.shields.io/badge/node-%3E%3D16.0.0-brightgreen.svg)](https://nodejs.org/) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

----
+---`n> Note: This library is provider-agnostic.
+It is not affiliated with or endorsed by any specific platform.
+Historical environment variable names (e.g., `EBAY_*`) are placeholders retained for compatibility and do not imply platform specificity.`n

 ## 笨ｨ Overview

-This library provides robust OAuth 2.0 token management for eBay APIs with sophisticated multi-layered caching, encryption, and distributed coordination.
+This library provides robust OAuth 2.0 token management for modern REST APIs with sophisticated multi-layered caching, encryption, and distributed coordination.
 Designed for production environments requiring high performance and security.

 ### 識 Key Benefits